 Anterior cruciate ligament (ACL) rupture is a common traumatic injury that can have significant implications on knee stability and function.
 This condition often requires medical intervention, whether conservative or surgical, depending on the severity of the rupture and the patient’s recovery goals.

 In conclusion, anterior cruciate ligament rupture can cause significant challenges for those who suffer from it.
 The treatment decision, whether conservative or surgical, depends on several factors, including the patient’s activity level, knee stability, and recovery goals.
-Rehabilitation and physiotherapy play a crucial role in the healing process, aiming to restore muscle strength, mobility and joint stability.
+Rehabilitation and osteopathy play a crucial role in the healing process, aiming to restore muscle strength, mobility and joint stability.

 It is essential to emphasize the importance of an individualized approach in the management of ACL rupture.
 Each patient presents unique needs, and taking these specifics into account is essential to optimize results.
 Collaboration between the patient, healthcare professionals and therapists contributes to a comprehensive treatment plan that aims to restore normal knee function and enable a safe and effective return to daily activities or sports.